knicklux/tf-lstm-sinus/README.md

-Train Model to label a sliding window of y-values with the correct function label.
+Train a model to label a sliding window of y-values with the correct function label.

-Classification Proble.
+Classification Problem.